U.S. Government Bonds Pull Back

 ADVERTISEMENT

-Fed-funds futures, used by investors to bet on the Fed's monetary policy outlook, recently showed 74% odds that the central bank would raise short-term interest rates by its June 13-14 meeting, according to CME Group.
-Those odds were up from 65% Wednesday but were down from a high of 88% last week.
+Fed-funds futures, used by investors to bet on the Fed's monetary policy outlook, showed 74% odds that the central bank would raise short-term interest rates by its June 13-14 meeting, according to CME Group.
+Those odds were down from 88% on May 10 but up from 65% on Wednesday.

 Higher interest rates from the central bank reduce money supply in the broader economy and shrink the value of outstanding bonds.